riscvarchive/riscv-edk2-platforms/Platform/RaspberryPi/RPi4/Readme.md

 This firmware is still in development stage, meaning that it comes with the following __major__ limitations:

-- USB may only work in pre-OS phase at this stage due to nonstandard ECAM, missing/incomplete ACPI tables as well as other factors.
-For Linux, using the `ACPI_BASIC_MODE_ENABLE` build option may help.
+- xHCI USB may only work in pre-OS phase due to nonstandard DMA constraints.
+  For 4 GB models running Linux, limiting the RAM to 3 GB should help.
+  The 3 GB limitation is currently enabled by default in the user settings.
+- Device Tree boot of OSes such as Linux may not work at all.
+  For this reason, the provision of a Device Tree is disabled by default in the user settings, in order to enforce ACPI boot.
 - Serial I/O from the OS may not work due to CPU throttling affecting the miniUART baudrate.
 This can be worked around by using the PL011 UART through the device tree overlays.